playnance-games/PlayBlock/Game Token/specs.md

-# PlayBlock Game Token (USDP)
+# Playnance Game Token (USDP)

-### **PlayBlock Game Token Specification**
+### Playnance **Game Token Specification**

 #### Overview

-The PlayBlock Game Token is a stable digital currency pegged to the US Dollar, specifically designed to facilitate seamless transactions within the PlayBlock chain ecosystem.
+The Playnance Game Token is a stable digital currency pegged to the US Dollar, specifically designed to facilitate seamless transactions within the Playnance chain ecosystem.
 Merging the foundational attributes of the native PBG gas token with tailored functionalities suitable for a stablecoin, the USD token introduces a taxation mechanism alongside a whitelist feature to optimize transactional flexibility and efficiency.

 #### Token Details:

-* **Token Name:** PlayBlock USD
+* **Token Name:** Playnance USD
 * **Token Symbol:** USDP
 * **Decimals:** 2, enabling transactions and balances to closely mirror conventional fiat currency handling.
-* **Blockchain:** PlayBlock (ChainID: 1829)
+* **Blockchain:** Playnance (ChainID: 1829)

 #### Key Features: